htnnguyen/ITD_TES/README.md

 The "Version 1" contain a direct load control example where different houses are represented by different processes (house_controller.py +houseID)

 The "Version 2" contain a price based control example where different houses are represented by different processes (house_controller.py +houseID) using PowerMatcher framework.
-There are subfolders:
-  1) Version 2.0 Loadshed example using price signal.
-Instead of direct load control signals, the DSO sends price which can adjust the number of HVACs turning off.
-The price is cleared by considering the submitted bid of each house.
+Instead of direct load control signals, the DSO sends price which can adjust the number of HVACs turning on/off.
+The price is cleared by considering aggregated bids of all HVACs.